RaidenH-UWT/TCSS305-hw1b-raidenh/README.md

 seperate tests with a method call in the middle.
 Is there a better way to do that?
 I tried just adding it into the lambda but it complained, which makes sense because I don't fully understand lambdas yet.
+You mentioned on Thursday that there wasn't a way to do this, which is unfortunate.